Khiladi (1992 film): Plot

 Realising that those accidents were more than a coincidence, he decides to confront her after the show.
 After the show, Neelam goes to her hostel while Raj goes home.
 Meanwhile, Suresh becomes confident that the trio is involved in the case.
 He confronts Raj, who tells the truth.
 Here, Boney comes to meet Julie, only to see her dressing room door is locked.
 He hears some voices and peeps through a keyhole.

 Julie is with a man whom Boney is unable to see.
 Boney's suspicion proves correct, Julie tells the man that she tried to kill the gang on his orders.
 She blackmails the man, too, and he kills her.
 At this point, Boney sees the killer and flees.
 The killer is alerted of Boney's presence and sends goons to kill him.
 Raj and Suresh try to find Boney after they realise that he is missing.
 Meanwhile, Boney is stabbed and about to be killed by the goons when the brothers arrive.
 After Raj single-handedly takes on the goons, Boney tells him that Neelam is in danger before becoming unconscious.

 Raj calls Neelam and alerts her; the phone gets suddenly disconnected.
 He rushes to her hostel with Suresh.
 Neelam is alone in the hostel and is horrified to find that the watchman is already dead.
 Meanwhile, Raj tells the truth to Suresh.
 Neelam gets attacked by the killer.
 She doesn't get to see his face but is able to defend herself.
 She succeeds in throwing him out of the window, thinking that he is dead.
 As she is gasping for breath, she is shocked to find that the killer is actually her uncle.

 He tries to kill her.
 Raj and Suresh arrive in time to arrest him.
 While in interrogation room, he reveals that he is not Neelam's uncle.
 He is the manager of her estate, who was given her custody by her dying father, as Neelam had no other living relatives.
 He thought that he would get at least some part of the estate as her guardian, but her father's will revealed that when she turns 18, he will lose all the estate to her.
 According to another clause, if she died before turning 18, he would inherit the estate.

 Neelam's premature death had to be natural, not foul play.
 Since he couldn't risk becoming a suspect, he sent Neelam to Bombay under the guise of higher education.
 He hired Julie to kill the gang and to write off Neelam's death as an accident.
 When Julie failed, he took the matter into his own hands.
 On learning the gang's plan, he went to the cottage and killed Sheetal, mistaking her for Neelam.
 After his testimony, the gang is exonerated.
 Boney recovers, and the gang gives Kailashnath his money back.
-Kailashnath forgives them, telling them to not to play such a rude prank with anyone.
+Kailashnath forgives them, telling them not to play such a rude prank with anyone.